Kazakhstan Energy Information

 CO2 Fuel Combustion/CO2 Emissions

-In its 2015 Nationally Determined Contribution (NDC), Kazakhstan announced an unconditional target to reduce GHG emissions to 15% below 1990 levels by 2030, and a conditional target of 25%.
+In 2020, the government of Kazakhstan announced an unconditional target to reach carbon neutrality by 2060.
+In its first NDC (2015), it had set an unconditional target to reduce greenhouse gas (GHG) emissions to 15% below 1990 levels by 2030 and a conditional target of 25%.

 Graph: CO2-ENERGY EMISSIONS (MtCO2)